 Student Government Association (SGA) The mission of the SGA is to serve as the voice of the student body.
 Led by the Executive Advisory Board - a team of six students - the SGA addresses concerns, issues, and desires of not only the student body but the greater college community.
 The SGA is the funding body for student organizations on campus, sponsoring club trips, speakers, novelty events, and leadership programs.
 The SGA supports over 500 students involved in 35 active organizations.
 The SGA Senate meets weekly in a formal format open to all students and to the community.
-The SGA can be found at Involvement.nichols.edu.
+The SGA General Council meets once a month.
+More information on the role of SGA can be found at Involvement.nichols.edu.